tari-project/tari-dot-com/_lessons/04_how_tari_works_ii.md

 then sign the completed transaction.

 At this point the transaction is ready to be broadcast to the blockchain.
 This entails the node sending a copy of the transaction to its peers.
-They in turn, wil validate it, and if it is valid propagate it further to the rest of the network.
+They in turn, will validate it, and if it is valid propagate it further to the rest of the network.

 Phew.
 There’s a lot going on there.
 Here’s a sequence diagram illustrating this process: